TeknikhogskolanGothenburg/board-game-team-team-new-team/Assignment.en.md

 The assignment consist of two parts, a programming part and a theory/docmentation part.
 Please see the prerequsists section (in the [README.md](README.md)).

 The work should be done in the teams github repo which should be public.
-Whit a [commit early and often](https://blog.codinghorror.com/check-in-early-check-in-often/) ([1](https://sethrobertson.github.io/GitBestPractices/)) strategy, the recomendation is of course only to commit code and documentation that builds.
+With a [commit early and often](https://blog.codinghorror.com/check-in-early-check-in-often/) ([1](https://sethrobertson.github.io/GitBestPractices/)) strategy, the recomendation is of course only to commit code and documentation that builds.

 ## Programming part